johnwcowan/r7rs-work/Srfi122Guide.md

 *array2*.
 The interval of the new array is the interval of *array1* concatenated with *array2*.
-Like `array-map`, `array-outer-product` computes elements lazily as they are retrieved.
+Like `array-map`, `array-outer-product` computes elements each time they are retrieved.

 For example, if *proc* is `+` and the *arrays* are both matrices, then the sum of the (1,2) element